 MAMH Statement on Diversity and Cultural Competency

-MAMH believes it is essential that all aspects of wellness promotion and mental health and substance use disorder prevention and treatment be reflective of the diversity of the community and that mental health and substance use policy makers and providers strive to become and remain culturally and linguistically competent.
+MAMH believes it is essential that all aspects of wellness promotion and mental health and substance use prevention and treatment be reflective of the diversity of the community and that mental health and substance use policy makers and providers strive to become and remain culturally and linguistically competent.

 I Live This: Transforming Mental Health Through Personal Connection